shaharbsh/ML-final-project/README.md

 The detailed results of the expirements is in the metrics_table.csv file

-The final report is atached as a .docx file
+The final report is atached as a report.pdf file